General News of Sat, 30 Sep 20170

 Affail Monney retained as GJA President

-Four votes were rejected, the GJA Election Committee said on Friday, September 29, 2017.
+Four votes were rejected, the GJA Election Committee said Friday.

-The anomaly was however, corrected following agitations by supporters of Mr Aryeetey.
+The anomaly was corrected following agitations by supporters of Mr Aryeetey.

 But after the close of voting, Mr Monney polled the largest votes out of the total 505 votes cast.

-He [Affail Monney] told journalists shortly after being declared President-elect by the officials of the Electoral Commission, that his second-term will be dedicated to creating a congenial environment for journalists to operate.
+He told Joy News' Latif Iddrisu his second term will be dedicated to creating a congenial environment for journalists to operate.

 Touching on some of the events leading to the poll, he said he chose to remain "unflappable" despite some of the claims made against him by his opponents and their supporters.

-“By nature, I am disinclined to deflect comments” I will bring on board my main opponent Mr Evans to enable the Association benefit from his experience.
+"By nature, I am disinclined to deflect comments," he said, adding he will bring on board his main opponent Mr Evans to enable the Association benefit from his experience.

-He disclosed that he made some changes to the structure of the Association during his first and will do more in his second term.
+He told the reporter he made some changes to the structure of the Association during his first and will do more in his second term.

-“Change is an essential ally of progress [and] we have already started the change,” he added.
+"Change is an essential ally of progress [and] we have already started the change," he said, adding